Nelson-Chinedu/job-board-client/README.md

 - Install the dependencies by running `yarn install` or `npm install`
 - Create a `.env.local` file with `key=values` in `.env.sample` file
 - Start the application on development mode by running `npm start`

+## How To Post a Job By Making Payment
+Visit [Stripe](https://stripe.com/docs/testing) and use any of the test card numbers for a successful payment

 ## How To Contribute
 Kindly refer to the guide above to setup, and reachout to admin for further instructions